 A nice numerical solution from the same document shows the wavefunctions for a periodic potential well profile with a strong electric field, exhibiting a strong wavefunction localization.
 Notice that the wavefunctions are of identical form from well to well.

 What can be seen in this solution is that the stationary states are split by , but much like the quantum harmonic oscillator (where the levels are split by ), nothing is actually oscillating until one has a wavepacket (or a linear superposition of eigenstates).
-Therefore, the Bloch oscillations cannot be observed in the ground state (which includes the the applied electric field) — one must first generate a wavepacket in the solid.
+Therefore, the Bloch oscillations cannot be observed in the ground state (which includes the the applied electric field) in a semiconducting superlattice since it is an insulator!
+One must first generate a wavepacket in the solid.

 In the landmark paper that finally announced the existence of Bloch oscillations, Waschke et. al. generated a wavepacket in a GaAs-GaAlAs superlattice using a laser pulse.
 The pulse was incident on a sample with an applied electric field along the superlattice direction, and they were able to observe radiation emitted from the sample due to the Bloch oscillations.
 I should mention that superlattices must be used to observe the Wannier-Stark ladder and Bloch oscillations because , which scales with the width of the quantum well, needs to be fast enough that the electrons don’t scatter from impurities and phonons.
 Here is the famous plot from the aforementioned paper showing that the frequency of the emitted radiation from the Bloch oscillations can be tuned using an electric field:

 This is a pretty remarkable experiment, one of those which took 60 years from its first proposal to finally be observed.